yodrew/darkroomretreat/manuscript/introduction.md

 ### hygiene {#hygiene-introduction}

 Hygiene is not just cleanliness, as medicine has led us to believe.
 Hygiene is broad and deep, dealing with all conditions of health.
-We know the word today because of a radical school of natural health originating in America in 1832 now known as _Natural Hygiene_.
+We know the word today because of _Natural Hygiene_, a radical school of natural health originating in America in 1832.
 It led the global natural health movement of the 19th century.
-Hygiene vigorously respects the self-preserving nature of life.
+Hygiene respects the self-preserving nature of life.
 It observes that organisms both maintain and recover health under normal conditions of life.
-So it studies organic self-preservation and how to provide such conditions.
+So it studies organic self-preservation and how to provide its conditions.

 Normal conditions of life include fresh air, sunlight, natural food, and cleanliness by regular bathing.
 Hygiene taught the modern world their enormous benefits, significantly raising health standards worldwide.
 Its motto: "Health through healthful living".
 It has only lacked a psychology and an appreciation for trauma as the cause of all illness; this book begins to correct that.